Muharrem İnce: Politics

 He once again stood against Kılıçdaroğlu for party leadership in the 36th CHP Ordinary Convention in February 2018, but his bid once again was unsuccessful.
 He received 447 votes from delegates, as opposed to Kılıçdaroğlu's 790 votes.

+While he was a member of the CHP, he represented the nationalist wing.

 İnce was revealed to be the presidential candidate of the Republican People's Party (CHP) on 3 May 2018.
 The following day, party leader Kemal Kılıçdaroğlu formally proclaimed the CHP's support for İnce and his candidacy was formally announced.
 Shortly thereafter, the CHP began preparations for the campaign season, launching the production of campaign materials and merchandise.
 It was revealed in early May that İnce's campaign would adopt the slogan “Türkiye’ye güvence Muharrem İnce”, roughly translating to "Muharrem İnce, an assurance to Turkey", and that it would be kicked off with an election rally in his home city of Yalova on 5 May.

 President Erdoğan subsequently beat İnce in the first round of the presidential election, receiving 52.6% of votes. İnce received 30.64% of votes.

 After the 37th CHP Ordinary Convention, it was claimed that İnce would be founding a new political party, called the National Party, in September.
-He founded his political platform named the Homeland Movement on September 4, 2020, while still being a member of the Republican People's Party. İnce announced his resignation from the Republican Peoples' Party on 31 January 2021, and formally resigned on 8 February of the same year.
+He founded his political platform named the Memleket Movement on September 4, 2020, while still being a member of the Republican People's Party. İnce announced his resignation from the Republican Peoples' Party on 31 January 2021, and formally resigned on 8 February of the same year.

-In February 2023, Muharrem İnce, the leader of the Homeland Party announced that his party is discussing an electoral alliance with the Democratic Left Party, the Victory Party, True Party and the Justice Party for the 2023 Turkish general election.
-On 6 March 2023, Muharrem İnce left the 4-party alliance negotiations by sending a message to their WhatsApp group.
+In February 2023, İnce, announced that his party is discussing an electoral alliance with the Democratic Left Party, the Memleket Party, True Party and the Justice Party for the 2023 Turkish general election.
+On 6 March 2023, İnce left the 4-party alliance negotiations by sending a message to their WhatsApp group.

+He withdrew from the presidential race on 11 May 2023.